zmathew/django-linguo/README.rst

 ``name``, ``name_fr``, etc.).
 In this case you must subclass ``MultilingualModelForm`` and use it as the admin form.
 ::

+    # Form definition
+    from linguo.forms import MultilingualModelForm

+    class ProductAdminForm(MultilingualModelForm):
+        class Meta:
+            model = Product

-    # admin.py
+    # Admin definition

-    TODO
+    class ProductAdmin(admin.ModelAdmin):
+        form = ProductAdminForm

-``MultilingualModelForm can be used anytime you want to allow editing multiple ``language simultaneously (not just in the admin).
-Basically, it just **disables ``the automatic routing** to the current active language.
+``MultilingualModelForm`` can be used anytime you want to allow editing multiple language simultaneously (not just in the admin).
+Basically, it just **disables the automatic routing** to the current active language.